-Branding for the
+Branding for the here and now

 Education is a recurring theme for SYNTAX, especially true in 2020.
 The Manhajiat brand was launched earlier this year, addressing educators from the Arab world.
 The Arabic-speaking online magazine was created to discuss methods and best practices of pedagogy, as well as policies and networking, for the modern Arab educator.

 Perhaps a sobering symptom of these times, an early project that arose straight out of this pandemic is a new hand sanitizer brand, Humetec that was launched in the US.
 Our client intuitively recognized a need for a sanitizer that is mild on the skin and strong enough to give customers, whether medical professionals or the general public, the confidence to go out into the world.

 This crisis, this blockbuster of a Hollywood-movie-IRL (‘in real life’ in actual english) has left us all with our heads spinning.
 But it also spoke volumes about the human condition, and what it is to be human, what we really need as individuals and as a community.
 We saw the emergence of prominent themes; education technology, locally sourced food, digital adoption, and social development, all vital for the survival of any society in 2020 and onward.
 After the pandemic, we will all have a role to play in the economic rebuilding our countries, starting from the same premise; education, food, security, digital, amongst others.
 Tourism will also be key to the economic rebuilding, and we hope that 2021 will see the return of tourism to the country, and that Jordan will be ready with a new brand to welcome tourists.